tcmaraist/react-around-api-full/README.md

 # react-around-api-full

-End-to-end product of the "Around the U.S." project.
-Frontend is built with React and CSS, Backend is built with Node/Express and MongoDB.
+End-to-end CRUD app of the "Around the U.S." project.
+Frontend is React and CSS, Backend is Node/Express and MongoDB.

 Hosted on Google Cloud.